yasumichi/gitbucket-flexible-gantt-plugin/README.md

 - If you have edit permissions, start date, end date and progress rate can be changed by drag and drop.
 - Clicking on a task will open the corresponding issue.
+- You can filter by milestones and labels.

 <img width="1088" height="568" alt="image" src="https://github.com/user-attachments/assets/c8833b09-8651-4304-9e4a-57e57b38f43b" />